KachiAlex/elderx/SYSTEM_OVERVIEW.md

 ## 🏆 CONCLUSION

-The **ElderX Platform** represents a complete, production-ready healthcare management system that successfully combines:
+The **Care Master Platform** represents a complete, production-ready healthcare management system that successfully combines:

 - **Healthcare Industry Standards** with proper compliance and security
 - **Modern Technology Stack** with React, Firebase, and GraphQL